DefinitionThis section has been translated automatically.

 Complication(s)This section has been translated automatically.

 - Coronary heart disease: Recent evidence suggests that psoriasis is an independent risk factor for coronary heart disease.
 Only 40% of psoriatics are free of coronary calcifications compared to 72% of the control group with non-psoriatics.
-In addition, the proportion of severe calcifications and stenoses as well as myocardial infarctions is significantly higher among psoriatic patients than among non-psoriatic patients.
-An analogous risk spectrum, which is reduced under therapy with TNF-alpha blockers, is also found in patients with rheumatoid arthritis.
+Moreover, among psoriatics, the proportion of severe calcifications and stenoses as well as of myocardial infarctions is much higher than among non-psoriatics.
+An analogous risk spectrum, which is reduced during therapy with TNF-alpha blockers, is also found in patients with rheumatoid arthritis.

-- Obesity: Significantly increased is an increased BMI as well as an increased abdominal and hip circumference in psoriatic patients.
+- Obesity: An increased BMI as well as an increased abdominal and hip circumference is significantly increased in psoriatics.

-- Psoriasis patients are more likely to meet the criteria for metabolic syndrome (MetS) than the average population; furthermore, there is increased insulin resistance.
+- Psoriatic patients are more likely to meet criteria for metabolic syndrome (MetS) than the average population; further, increased insulin resistance.

-- Psoriatics have an increased risk of hypertension.
-The use of beta blockers seems to further increase the risk.
+- Psoriatics are at increased risk for hypertension.
+The use of beta blockers appears to further increase the risk.

-- Patients with psoriasis more often develop enteritis regionalis (Crohn's disease).
+- Patients with psoriasis are more likely to develop enteritis regionalis (Crohn's disease).

 - Alcohol and smoking are trigger factors for psoriasis.